droonga/droonga.org/community/index.md

 layout: documents
 ---

-This documentation describes how to communicate with developers and other users.
+This documentation describes how to communicate with the Droonga developers and other users.

 ## How to ask about Droonga related things